-The fish that inhabit the waters of this region have always been an important part of this area's economy.
+The fish that inhabit the waters of the Bruce Peninsula have always been an important part of this area's economy.
 Consequently, throughout the history of the region the fishing industry has been a source of controversy and change.
-Your first paragraph ...

-Today, sport fishing is a major component of the tourism economy in this region.
+Today, sport fishing is a major component of the area's tourism economy.

 Gibbard, not unlike other government officials of that era, ignored the native community's demands to continue their traditional ways.

-His actions almost precipitated a violence in the region.
+His actions almost precipitated violence in the region.

-In the 1860s the commercial fishing industry in the area was booming.
+In the 1860s the area's commercial fishing industry was booming.

-The civil war in the United States created a huge demand for fish in that market.
+The American civil war had created a huge demand for fish.

-In response to this market demand 800 to 1200 barrels of fish were being shipped by rail from Collingwood in the mid-1860s.
+In response to this demand 800 to 1200 barrels of fish were being shipped by rail from Collingwood in the mid-1860s.

 Whitefish was the species most in demand in the Canadian market.

 Ninety-two percent of the fish taken from Georgian Bay were either Whitefish or Lake Trout.